bplmaps/lmec-main-site/content/education/university.md

 ---
 ## Mapping across the curriculum

 Our collections, research programs, and public projects resonate with many different course topics at the university level, both in the humanities and social sciences and beyond.
-Amongst the topics which are best suited for collaborative learning at the Map Center include:
+Some of the topics which are well-suited for collaborative learning include:

 * historical geography and environmental history
 * urban history and urban studies